The World’s Ugliest Color and Fashionable Neckwear

 Finding the world’s ugliest color was a more difficult task than one might think; the researchers at GfK spent months analyzing color swatches, questioning focus groups, and arguing bitterly over the pronunciation of the word mauve.

-“We were at a complete impasse,” one of the researchers commented, “then one of the custodian came in to empty the garbage cans.
+“We were at a complete impasse,” one of the researchers commented, “then one of the custodians came in to empty the garbage cans.
 He looked up at Ted, one of the other researchers, and he said, ‘nice tie, that’s the ugliest color I’ve ever seen.
 It reminds me: I forgot to scrub the toilets,’ then he turned and walked out of the room.
 After closely inspecting Ted’s tie, we had our consensus.”

 So pantone 448 C, also called “opaque couche,” or in some circles “Ted’s shit-tie color,” became regarded as the ugliest color in the world.